Buying Computers In Bulk For School (All-in-One Guide)

 One of the features that sets this computer apart is its 21.5-inch Full HD display.

-For any activity, such as working on documents, broadcasting videos or surfing online, the 1080p resolution provides a greatly clear view.
+For any activity, such as working on documents, broadcasting videos, or surfing online, the 1080p resolution provides a much clearer view.

-While it isn’t meant for high-intensity gaming and video editing, it can work absolutely fine for all the normal operations.
+While it isn’t good for high-intensity gaming and video editing, it can work absolutely fine for all the regular gaming and editing.

 This is well suited for secondary school learning environments, with a focus on light programming, graphics, and multimedia.